Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 the provided outer PortPrototype at

-#@SECTION: 1.
-For each VariableDataPrototype or ParameterDataPrototype present
-in the SenderReceiverInterface, NvDataInterface, or Parameter Interface of least one connec
+ 1. For each VariableDataPrototype or ParameterDataPrototype present in the SenderReceiverInterface, NvDataInterface, or Parameter Interface of least one connec